JeremyOne/Javascript-Obfuscation-Tests/README.md

 ```

 ### Function and Variable naming
-Changing the naming of functions and variables is an obvious technique, but can quickly become overwhelming for a person to memorize.
-This is not a new technique, but an important one to note.
+This is well known, and used extensivly when minifying code, but changing the naming of functions and variables is effective.

 Simple example:
 ```javascript